 Emrys Davis is a litigator focusing on complex competition/antitrust issues and class actions.
 He helps clients comply with Canada’s competition laws and fights for them when they are alleged to have broken them.

-Competition/AntitrustEmrys regularly represents clients before Canada's Competition Bureau in criminal antitrust and civil regulatory investigations, as well as in merger review proceedings.
-He has extensive experience working both for and against Canada's Competition Bureau, including as trial counsel to the Commissioner of Competition in his complex and lengthy abuse of dominance application against the Toronto Real Estate Board.
-The Competition Tribunal granted the Commissioner's application in April 2016 after nearly five years of trials and appeals.
-Emrys' work for and against the Competition Bureau gives him a unique perspective that he brings to help clients achieve creative and practical results in their dealings with the Bureau.
+Emrys regularly represents clients litigating mergers, responding to criminal and civil investigations, and defending alleged anti-competitive conduct.
+He has extensive experience working both for and against Canada's Competition Bureau, including as trial counsel to the Commissioner of Competition in his successful abuse of dominance application against the Toronto Real Estate Board.

-Class ActionsEmrys acts for clients in national class actions related to numerous auto parts, lithium ion rechargeable batteries, compressors, cathode ray tubes, optical disk drives, capacitors, resistors, foreign exchange markets, and airfares.
-He has acted in several matters that have shaped the certification standard following the Supreme Court of Canada's seminal decisions granting indirect purchasers a cause of action under Canada’s Competition Act.
-Emrys' experience and practical approach to litigation has helped clients achieve favourable results.
+In the class action context, Emrys' experience and practical approach to litigation has helped clients achieve favourable results.
+He acts for clients in complex, national class actions related to numerous auto parts, audiobooks, lithium ion rechargeable batteries, compressors, cathode ray tubes, optical disk drives, capacitors, resistors, foreign exchange markets, and airfares.
+In December 2018, Emrys appeared before the Supreme Court of Canada in a case that will define the requirements to certify a price-fixing class action under Canada’s Competition Act.

 Domestic and international publications recognize Emrys as a future leader in Canada’s competition bar.
 He is the Chair of the Competition Litigation Committee of the Canadian Bar Association's Competition Law Section and writes frequently on competition/antitrust issues and class actions.